 In-School Suspension (ISS)

-ISS may last from 1 period to 3 days.
-In ISI, the student will report to the ISI room with appropriate books and work.
-The student will not have contact with any other student during ISI.
+ISS may last from a period of time to 3 days.
+In ISS, the student will report to the office with appropriate books and work.
+The student will not have contact with any other student during ISS.